-Note: The tire pressure monitoring system (TPMS) indicator light will illuminate when the spare is in use.
-To restore the full functionality of the TPMS system, all road wheels equipped with the tire pressure monitoring sensors must be mounted on the vehicle.
+Note: The tire pressure monitoring system (TPMS) indicator light will illuminate when the spare tire is in use.
+To restore the full functionality of the monitoring system, all road wheels equipped with tire pressure monitoring sensors must be mounted on the vehicle.

-Have a flat tire serviced by an authorized dealer in order to prevent damage to the TPMS sensor, refer to Tire Pressure Monitoring System

-(TPMS) in the Tires, Wheels, and Loading chapter.
+Have a flat serviced by an authorized dealer in order to prevent damage to the TPMS sensors, refer to Tire pressure monitoring system (TPMS) in the Tires, Wheels and Loading chapter.
 Replace the spare tire with a road tire as soon as possible.
 During repairing or replacing of the flat tire, have the authorized dealer inspect the TPMS sensor for damage.